Let users verify instantly with QR code authentication

 Adaptive MFA built in

 Connect QR code authentication to Authsignal's rules engine.
-Run risk rules on the action based on transaction value, velocity, and location, and only trigger a step-up challenge when risk warrants it.
+Run risk rules on the action based on transaction value, velocity, and location.
+Only trigger a step-up challenge when risk warrants it.

 Web and Mobile SDK in one integration

-The Web SDK handles QR code generation and challenge lifecycle on the originating device.
+The Web SDK handles QR code generation on the originating device.
 The Mobile SDK handles scanning, claiming, and approving on the user's phone.
-One platform, two SDKs, complete cross-device coverage.
+One platform, two SDKs.

 Built for every screen your users stand in front of.